pyfar/sofar/docs/examples.rst

 defines, what data can be saved and how it is saved.
 You should always find the most specific convention for your data.
 This will help you to identify relevant data and meta data that you should provide along the actual acoustic data.
-Using sofar, a list of possible conventions can be obtained Using
+Using sofar, a list of possible conventions can be obtained with

 .. code-block:: python